Hospitality, Liquor & Gaming

 There are certain not for profit organisations that may be eligible to sell alcohol at fundraising functions without needing a limited licence.

-A limited – multiple function licence allows multiple (multi) functions allows non-profit organisations, like sports clubs or community groups, to sell alcohol for consumption at up to 52 functions a year.
+A limited licence for multiple (multi) functions allows non-profit organisations, like sports clubs or community groups, to sell alcohol for consumption at up to 52 functions a year.
 Alcohol can only be sold and consumed at the function.

 A limited – special event licence is applicable to temporary and infrequent events that have a direct and significant social or economic benefit to the community at a regional, state, or national level.